AElfProject/AElf/docs/tutorials/dapp/internalContractCall.md

 As you may guess, the entities we will use are defined in files above.

-Then we can define two `Contract Reference State`s.
+Here we will define two `Contract Reference States`, one for the token contract and one for the random number provider.

 ```C#
 using AElf.Contracts.MultiToken;